-ompanies have a major role to play in meeting the challenges we face as a society and helping to make the world safer and more sustainable.
-When we work hand-in-hand with the community, we can move a little closer towards these goals.
+ompanies have a major role to play in meeting the societal challenges we face today as wall as helping make the world safer and more sustainable.
+When we work hand-in-hand with the community, we move closer towards this goal.

-By setting up the Thales Foundation, we want to expand the company’s community engagement in ways that are relevant to our core mission of making the world a safer place through innovation and new technology.
+By creating the Thales Foundation, we want to expand the company’s community engagement in ways that are relevant to our core mission of making the world a safer place through innovation and new technology.

-Both of these areas sit well with the culture of a company of researchers, engineers and technicians who are passionate about technology and believe that education and collective intelligence are crucial to making the world around us better.
+Both of these areas align with the culture of a company of researchers, engineers and technicians who are passionate about technology and believe that education and collective intelligence are crucial to making the world around us better.

-By providing our support and our technologies to the partners and professionals who are directly involved in these areas, we believe we can make a difference for the people they help.
+By providing our support and technology to the partners and professionals who are directly involved in these areas, we believe we can make a difference for the people they help.

-Thales employees were closely involved in setting up the Foundation, and today they are proud and excited to be part of this adventure.
-Everybody can get involved, contributing their expertise and experience — or simply their time and energy.
+Thales employees were closely involved in setting up the Foundation, and today they are proud to be part of this adventure.
+Everybody can get involved by contributing their expertise and experience — or simply their time and energy.

 CEO of Thales